tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Theme Change/README.md

   ```

   I suggest removing the default text block.
 Repeat the previous steps to have
   different categories have different themes.
-Save the page.
+Save the Page.
 For each
   x-twc-splctc tag you can have multiple categories.
 For example.

   ```html